 Keep in mind that when you’re shopping, you may not be able to choose standalone limits for each category of liability coverage.
 Most insurers set their coverage limits as part of a package, and you may have to make your purchase from those pre-established plans.

 For example, a 25/50/10 policy would set the bodily injury limit per person at $25,000, the bodily injury limit per accident at $50,000, and the property damage limit at $10,000.
 Any costs that exceed those set amounts would be the responsibility of the policyholder.

 Some people also consider purchasing an “umbrella” policy that would cover any excess costs if liability limits are exhausted.
 This type of policy can help protect you from large liability claims or judgments if you’re sued.
 And your umbrella policy may cover you as well as other members of your family or household.

 According to the Insurance Information Institute, the average cost of a claim after a private passenger car accident in 2020 was $20,235 for bodily injury and $4,711 in property damage.
 But a claim could go much higher, if there are multiple victims, for example, or if there are serious injuries or someone is killed.

 What’s the Difference Between Full Coverage and Liability Only?

 An auto insurance policy that includes liability, collision, and comprehensive coverage is sometimes called “full coverage,” because it covers both your costs and the costs of others involved in an accident.

 Most states require liability coverage.
-But if your car is paid off, collision (which helps to repair or replace a car that’s damaged in an accident) and comprehensive (which pays if the car is stolen or damaged by fire, vandalism or some other non-collision scenario) may not be required in your state.
+But if your car is paid off, your state may not require collision (which helps to repair or replace a car that’s damaged in an accident) or comprehensive (which pays if the car is stolen or damaged by fire, vandalism or some other non-collision scenario).

 Some states also may require other types of coverage: